diogo-mendes-neves/CourseTerraform/README.md

 # CousreTerraform
-A repository for display my learning in Terraform IaC
+A repository to display my learning in Terraform IaC